 If the overview of Master’s study programmes states that the application for the course of your choice should be directed to the department ("Fachbereich") of the course, please proceed as follows:

 - Click on the name of the course.
 You will find an application form as well as a list of what you need for a successful Master application under the heading “Application / Documents to be submitted”

 - Send your application directly to the department within the given timeframe.

 Further important notes regarding applications

 - If the language of instruction is German, your application must include proof of sufficient knowledge of German.
 Further information regarding German language proficiency examination for access to higher education (DSH examination) and DSH preparatory courses can be found here.

 - Some courses will also require proof of knowledge of English.
-Please be aware that the level of English language skills required may vary course by course.
+Please note that the level of English language skills required may vary from course to course.

-- Please make sure that the certificates and other documents you provide are always certified copies.
-If such copies do not exist in German or in English, you must have them translated by a certified translator.
+- Please make sure that the certificates and other documents you provide are certified copies.

 - Should you have any questions concerning the application or admissions procedure, please contact the subject-specific guidance services for the Master programme in question.
 You can find these on the Master portal (click on the name of the programme and then the menu item “Studienfachberatung”).

 - In addition to this advisory services are available, appointments can be booked through: https://www.terminland.de/uni-frankfurt/